swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 In contrast to many toy reactive autocompleters you'll find around the web what follows is an autocompleter much closer to the type of component you would actually consider integrating.
-For proponents of the reactive style I would like to see an FRP version of this autocompleter that demonstrates not only the level of functionality but the same level of separation of concerns.
+For fans of the reactive style I would love to see alternative version of this autocompleter that demonstrates not only the level of functionality but the same level of separation of concerns.